Dawn Kramer: Early life

 Dawn started dancing in the basement with her mother, to the radio, when she was four.
 She choreographed her first dance at five and performed for anyone who would watch.

 Admitted to her first formal dance class in kindergarten, because she knew her right from her left, her first "starring" role at six was as "the Princess Who Didn't Know How to Dance."

 Kramer graduated from White Plains High School with highest honors in 1963.
 She was a scholarship student at the Martha Graham Center of Contemporary Dance in New York City in the early 60's.
-Kramer attended Wellesley College from 1963–65, transferred to Sarah Lawrence College and earned a BA in dance/performing arts from Sarah Lawrence in 1967 where she studied with the late, renowned Bessie Schonberg.
+Kramer attended Wellesley College from 1963 to 65, transferred to Sarah Lawrence College and earned a BA in dance/performing arts from Sarah Lawrence in 1967 where she studied with the late, renowned Bessie Schonberg.
 She performed with Liz Keen's company at the Judson Church and with Muriel Manings in the late 60's, both in New York.
 After a year in San Francisco, Kramer moved to Boston in 1970 with her then husband and young son.
 In 1973, she co-founded Dance Collective and gave birth to her daughter in 1974.